vladon/stat_log/README.md

 NOTE: This project’s original home is
     https://github.com/rjmccabe3701/stat_log.git

-WARNING: This documentation is somewhat outdated (I will eventually get around to updating it).

 stat_log is an extensible C++ library for logging and statistic collection.
 It's primary aim is to be efficient and configurable; It was designed with embedded systems applications in mind -- in particular, software-defined radio.

 For the impatient, here is how you build the library: